 Have you ever wondered what happens after we die?
-Is it possible to remain in limbo until judgment day?
+Is it possible to remain in uncertainty until judgment day?
 Questions like these come up all the time, and perhaps this one is the biggest question of all time.

-Then he will say to those on his left, ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.’ - Matthew 25:41
+Then he will say to those on his left, ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.’ -

 Frequently Asked Questions